 - Transplant Hepatology

 Adam Deising, DO, is a hepatologist and gastroenterologist with a specific interest in treating patients with acute and chronic liver disease.
+Dr. Deising is the medical director of liver transplant.
 He treats patients with viral hepatitis, autoimmune liver disease, non-alcoholic fatty liver disease, alcoholic liver disease, drug-induced liver injury and specific genetic liver disease such as Wilsons, alpha-1 anti-trypsin deficiency hemochromatosis, and benign and malignant liver masses.
 Dr. Deising also manages complications of cirrhosis and treats patients who require or have undergone liver transplantation for a variety of conditions.
 He has a specific interest in managing patients with autoimmune hepatitis, PBC, PSC and non-cirrhotic portal hypertension.
 He performs diagnostic and therapeutic upper endoscopy (EGD) and colonoscopy.